johnnygizmo/archviz_library/README.md

 This is a place where I'm putting some helpful libraries of archviz parts.
 Feel free to use.
+If you like 'em you can buy me a coffee on CashApp $johnnygizmo :)

 Outlets and Switches
  * Outlets: Single, Double, Triple, Quad